JPGarCar/tridu_server/decisions_api.md

 Delete methods respond either:
 - 204 : Delete complete + Null -> When delete is successful
-- 404 : Resource not found + str -> When the resource was not found (probably already deleted)
+- 404 : Resource not found + ErrorObjectSchema -> When the resource was not found (probably already deleted)

 Reasoning is explained here: https://stackoverflow.com/a/60695301/14134362.